PlatONnetwork/platon.py/docs/contributing.rst

 .. note::

-    This container does not have `go-ethereum` installed, so you cannot run the go-ethereum test suite.
+    This container does not have `platon` installed, so you cannot run the platon test suite.

 To run the Python tests from your local machine:

 .. code:: sh

-    $ docker-compose exec sandbox bash -c 'pytest -n 4 -f -k "not goethereum"'
+    $ docker-compose exec sandbox bash -c 'pytest -n 4 -f -k "not platon"'

 You can run arbitrary commands inside the Docker container by using the